This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 When you are planning your meals for the week, try to be as detailed as possible.
 Get out a pen and paper and start by writing down what you already have on hand as a way to start your meals.

-Use that list to write down ingredients you need for each meal, trying to remember to leave room for leftovers and choose items that can be used for multiple meals.
+Use that list to write down ingredients you need for each meal, try to remember to leave room for leftovers, and choose items that can be used for multiple meals.

 Prep Components of Your Meals

 Instead of cooking entire meals, just take some time on your day off each week to prep components of your meals.

 This makes it a lot easier when the cooking time comes each day.
 For example, when you are planning your meals, you can also consider some items that would be easy to prep together.